Carl Jones - MBACP (reg). UKATA . BA (Hons) PG diploma (Psychotherapy)

 Training, qualifications & experience

 I began my journey into counselling in 2009 when I took a level 1 counselling and communication course, I continued my learning and completed my degree in Counselling at York St John University in 2012 and went on to complete my post graduate degree in Counselling and Psychotherapy in 2014.
-Since then I have completed training and development in couples counselling, transactional analysis and existential approaches.
+Since then I have completed training and development in couples counselling, transactional analysis (TA 101) and existential approaches and I am currently in the process of further TA training, leading to training at an advanced level.

-I am a certified Advocate having worked for York Advocacy and completed my Advocacy certificates in 2015.
+I am a certified Advocate having worked for York Advocacy and completed my Advocacy certificates in 2015 and I have experience of and certificates in working with people who have Autistic Spectrum difficulties.

 I have experience of working with young people in a high school setting and a college setting in the first 3 years of my training, I then worked briefly for York Mind as a volunteer therapist before taking up my current position working as a subcontracted therapist for the NHS where I work with adults.